Ethics Subcommittee Chair: Brian Yochim, PhD, ABPP

 PIAC Ethics Subcommittee Members

-Dr. Ukueberuwa is an Assistant Professor of Rehabilitation and Human Performance at the Icahn School of Medicine at Mount Sinai.
-She completed a postdoctoral neuropsychology fellowship at UCLA after a Ph.D. at Pennsylvania State University and pre-doctoral internship at the VA Ann Arbor Healthcare System.
+Dr. O’Shea is a clinical neuropsychologist in the Department of Psychiatry and Behavioral Medicine at Beth Israel Lahey Health in Boston, and she was formerly an Assistant Professor at Icahn School of Medicine at Mount Sinai.
+She completed her Ph.D. at Pennsylvania State University and pre-doctoral internship at the VA Ann Arbor Healthcare System, followed by a postdoctoral neuropsychology fellowship at UCLA.
 Her undergraduate studies were completed at Princeton University.
-She has a particular interest in neuropsychological assessment, intervention, and research of long-term psychological outcomes following brain injury, including co-occurring cognitive decline, mood disorders, and insomnia.
-Dr. Ukueberuwa has authored multiple peer-reviewed articles and book chapters in the area of clinical neuropsychology.
+She has a particular interest in neuropsychological assessment, intervention, and research of attention and executive function-related conditions in brain-based disorders.
+Dr. O’Shea has authored multiple peer-reviewed articles and book chapters in the area of clinical neuropsychology.

-Dr. Shmidheiser is a clinical neuropsychologist at the Drucker Brain Injury Center at MossRehab Hospital, and he is clinical advisor for the MossRehab Concussion Center, which he co-founded eight years ago.
-He obtained his PsyD from Widener University, and he completed a two-year postdoctoral fellowship in clinical neuropsychology at Cambridge Health Alliance and Harvard Medical School.
-He serves on the board of directors for Pennsylvania Psychological Association’s bipartisan Political Action Committee (PennPsyPAC), as chair on the Brain Safety Fair Committee for the Brain Injury Association of Pennsylvania for MossRehab, and as an Associate Fellow at Penn’s Center for Public Health Initiatives.
-He is a Lecturer at the University of Pennsylvania, where he recently earned a Master’s degree in Bioethics.
+Dr. Shmidheiser is a clinical rehab neuropsychologist, and owner of Oasis Neurobehavioral Health, a private practice in the greater Philadelphia area, providing psychotherapy via telehealth to adults with neurological injuries.
+He previously worked for 11 years as a clinical advisor and neuropsychologist at the Drucker Brain Injury Center at MossRehab Hospital, where he co-founded the MossRehab Concussion Center in 2010.
+He obtained his Psy.D. from Widener University, and he completed a two-year postdoctoral fellowship in clinical neuropsychology at Cambridge Health Alliance and Harvard Medical School.
+He serves in the following roles: chair of the ethics committee for the Pennsylvania Psychological Association, board of trustees for the Mind Your Brain Foundation, board of directors for Pennsylvania Psychological Association’s bipartisan Political Action Committee (PennPsyPAC), co-chair on the Brain Safety Fair Committee for the Brain Injury Association of Pennsylvania, Associate Fellow at University of Pennsylvania’s Center for Public Health Initiatives, and APA Ethics Committee Task Force Liaison for the Pennsylvania Psychological Association.
+He is a Lecturer in clinical ethics at the University of Pennsylvania, where he earned a Master’s degree in Bioethics.
 On a part-time basis, he is pursuing a PhD in philosophy at Villanova University, where he investigates the intersection of ethics, brain injury, mental health and technology.

 PIAC Ethics Committee Student Representatives